MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/Copilot/build-message-extension-plugin.md

    You can only publish a message extension or a copilot plugin at a time.
 A suggestion dialog opens.

-1. Select the any of the following options:
+1. Select any of the following options:
    1. Create a new copilot plugin and make this as default.
    1. Create a new copilot plugin and keep my existing message extension as  default.
 1. Select Continue.

-### Create a Message extensions using Teams toolkit
+### Create a Message extension using Teams toolkit